j-h-scheufen/regen-link/apps/web-app/README.md

 pnpm dev
 ```

+Open the app in your browser at `http://localhost:3000`.

 ## Notes

 The project was forked from another app [Regen Link](https://github.com/j-h-scheufen/regen-link) which is why you might find some remnants of it in the codebase, e.g. the logos and favicons in the public folder.